 Leaders who are able the apply skills they have to learn during management coaching are able to help their team members gain new insights that can help them improve their overall performance.
 They can create the space for reflection, finding the roots of problems that have been a barrier to progress.

-Management coaching looks to develop creativity, and leaders can then use these skills to encourage their team to adopt a more creative approach to problem-solving.
+Coaching for management looks to develop creativity, and leaders can then use these skills to encourage their team to adopt a more creative approach to problem-solving.
 By asking questions, they can encourage new insights helping team members develop greater flexibility to break through any logjams.

 Creative and adaptable thinking underpins flexible leadership, and coaching leaders are able to encourage these qualities within their team.
 Flexible teams are better able to adapt quickly to any sudden challenges.